goodyduru/goodyduru.github.io/_drafts/2023-10-05-ipc-unix-signals.md

 We use the trap instruction to handle all the signals sent by both Python processes.
 This is because `kill(0, sig)` sends a signal to all the processes in a process group, and the shell process is in the same process group with its default handler(termination).
 We don't want that, and that's why we handle them with an empty statement.

 ### Performance
 Signals are plenty fast.
 [Cloudflare](https://blog.cloudflare.com/scalable-machine-learning-at-cloudflare/#ipc-mechanisms) benchmarked 	404,844 1KB messages per second.
-That's cool!
+That can suit most performance needs.

 ### Demo Code
 You can find my code on UDS on [GitHub](https://github.com/goodyduru/ipc-demos).

 ### Conclusion
 Unix signals are a straightforward but limited mechanism for IPC.
 They can do much more than IPC, e.g. handling errors.
-You have to be careful about how you use it though!
+You have to be careful about how you use it!

-The next article will mechanism that I didn't know existed until recently, it's called Message Queues.
+The next article will cover a mechanism I didn't know existed until recently called Message Queues.
 Till then, take care of yourself and stay hydrated! ✌🏾